Establishing and Operating Transparent

 Corporate Governance System

 Toyoda Gosei has chosen an audit and supervisory board company and set up the Shareholders’ Meeting, Board of Directors, Audit & Supervisory Board, and accounting auditors as statutory entities.
 We have also put in place internal auditors and other internal control systems including internal audits.
-The Board of Directors consists of ten directors and holds regular monthly meetings (extraordinary meetings held as needed), where matters prescribed by law or in the Articles of Incorporation and important matters such as strategies related to corporate management are reported and resolved.
+The Board of Directors consists of nine directors and holds regular monthly meetings (extraordinary meetings held as needed), where matters prescribed by law or in the Articles of Incorporation and important matters such as strategies related to corporate management are reported and resolved.

 Moreover, for important business matters, decision-making meetings on important matters, General Managers’ Council and Management Council meetings are held monthly.
 Functional meetings and committee meetings relevant to key areas such as safety, quality, environment, technology, revenue, and personnel are also held as needed to ensure appropriate management decisions.

 The Audit & Supervisory Board consists of five members and holds regular meetings.
 Members also attend important meetings such as Board of Directors’ meetings and audit each department and subsidiary, through which they fulfill their function of auditing corporate management.
-Accounting auditors are external auditors who combine auditing functions with a commitment to ensuring an independent and fair auditing system.

 The Company uses the current system because audit, supervisory, and execution functions are well coordinated with each other under this structure, with legality and efficiency of the Company’s decision-making and business execution sufficiently ensured.